handsomecode/smart-foosball-iot/README-firebase.md

 Firebase database and storage are used in this project.
 Firebase project could be created in [firebase console](https://console.firebase.google.com).

-You have to add node with all players to database manually.
+You have to add a node with all players to the database manually.

 Data scheme:
 <pre><code>json